Macquarie Island

-Macquarie Island is an island in the southwestern Pacific Ocean, about halfway between New Zealand and Antarctica.
-Regionally part of Oceania and politically a part of Tasmania, Australia, since 1900, it became a Tasmanian State Reserve in 1978 and was inscribed as a UNESCO World Heritage Site in 1997.
+Macquarie Island is a subantarctic island in the south-western Pacific Ocean, about halfway between New Zealand and Antarctica.
+It has been governed as a part of Tasmania, Australia, since 1880.
+It became a Tasmanian State Reserve in 1978 and was inscribed as a UNESCO World Heritage Site in 1997.

-It was a part of Esperance Municipality until 1993, when the municipality was merged with other municipalities to form Huon Valley Council.
+Macquarie Island is an exposed portion of the Macquarie Ridge and is located where the Australian Plate meets the Pacific Plate.

 The island is home to the entire royal penguin population during their annual nesting season.
 Ecologically, the island is part of the Antipodes Subantarctic Islands tundra ecoregion.